 Dickinson in France (Toulouse)

-Julia Carnine – Resident Director and Contributing Faculty
+Julia Carnine – Academic Director of the Center for Global Study and Engagement; Resident Director Dickinson en France and Contributing Faculty

 Julia has been the director of the Dickinson in France program since 2016 and holds a doctorate in Sociology from the University of Toulouse II (2014) based on fieldwork in France, China, and the United States.
 She is a member of LISST-CERS (CNRS-UMR 5193), COST Action on “Study Abroad Research in European Perspective” (SAREP) research groups with over 18 years of experience in higher education directing international programs in the United States, China, and France.
 Her research on international comparisons of student mobility is published in peer reviewed journals and books in North America (Sense Publishing), France (Presses Universitaires de France, Editions de Paris Ouest), and China (Journal of Overseas Chinese).